tchan1002/NoLeftovers/README.md

 The wikilinks allow you to click back to the original note where the task was extracted from.

+## Network Use Disclosure

+**This plugin requires network access to function properly.**

+- **Remote Service**: OpenAI API (https://api.openai.com)
+- **Purpose**: AI-powered task extraction from journal notes
+- **Data Sent**: Only the content of your currently active note is sent to OpenAI for processing
+- **Data Stored**: No data is stored by the plugin; all processing is done via OpenAI's API
+- **Privacy**: Your note content is sent to OpenAI's servers for task extraction.
+Please review OpenAI's privacy policy for details on how they handle your data.

 ## Requirements

 - Obsidian 0.15.0 or higher